hmfaysal/hmfaysal-omega-theme/constantijn-ramses-schepens.md

 The things I am hoping to chronicle in this blog post are precisely these interests(*) and how they progress over time.
 Never thought hardware could make you misunderstand JavaScript OR expressions, think again, but that is a discussion for another time.

+EDIT: Thanks for reading this far, but it turns out I'm just going to write about stuff that I love and just feel like writing about.
+Many posts will still follow these themes though, so you haven't wasted your time getting here!

 <hr>
 \* I may even slip in some (or more?) stuff on obsessively healthy living, including food and exercising.
+Oh, and just add in delicious food too.

 {% highlight javascript%}
 keyThingsAboutMe =